-BRIDGE The portion of a bridge spanning a waterway not including supporting CROSSINGS
+BRIDGE CROSSINGS The portion of a bridge spanning a waterway not including supporting structures or fill located in the waterway or adjacent wetlands.

-BRIDGE Piers, piling, and similar structures necessary to support a bridge span

-CROSSING but not including fill for causeways or approaches.
+BRIDGE CROSSING SUPPORT STRUCTURES Piers, piling, and similar structures necessary to support a bridge span but not including fill for causeways or approaches.